Jury Duty and Leave for Court Appearances Sample Clauses

 Jury Duty and Leave for Court Appearances.
 Full-time employees who are subpoenaed to serve as jurors or witnesses, for the Crown, in any criminal proceeding provided such court action is not occasioned by the employee's private affairs, shall be granted leave of absence without loss of pay equal to the length of the court duty.
 An employee in receipt of his/her regular earnings while serving at a court shall remit to the Employer all monies paid to him/her by the court, except travelling and meal allowances not reimbursed by the Employer.
 In the event an accused employee is jailed pending a court appearance, such leave of absence shall be without pay.

 Jury Duty and Leave for Court Appearances.
 A regular employee who is subpoenaed to serve as jurors or witnesses in any court provided such court action is not occasioned by the employee's private affairs, shall be granted leave of absence without loss of pay equal to the length of the court duty.
 An employee in receipt of his/her regular earnings while serving at a court shall remit to the Employer all monies paid to him/her by the court, except travelling and meal allowances not reimbursed by the Employer.
-The maximum paid leave that an employee may take under this section is five (5) days per year.
+The maximum paid leave that an employee may receive under this provision is five (5) paid days per calendar year.

 Jury Duty and Leave for Court Appearances.
 If an employee serves on a non-scheduled workday, the employee is entitled to any money received from the Court for that day.
 An employee required to attend court as a plaintiff or defendant will not be paid by the Employer unless the employee is attending on behalf of the Employer in which case the employee will be considered to be at work and receive pay equal to their scheduled workday and overtime pursuant to Article 18 (Overtime), if applicable.
 In the event an accused employee is jailed pending a court appearance, such leave of absence shall be without pay.